2div/2div/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 =============================================================================================================================

-I’m a Junior Frontend Developer
+I’m a Frontend Developer with Backend knowledge
 ---------------------------------------------

-I’m a Junior Frontend Developer and I love learning new technologies and improve my skills.
+I’m a Junior Frontend Developer with Backend knowledge and I love learning new technologies and improve my skills.

 ### Skills